 👉 Please note: We highly recommend that the domain that you choose to use is adblock friendly.
 For example, promo.domain.com is not allowed.

-- Once that has been done you need to tell us the name of the domain or sub domain that you have chosen to use and we'll then complete the setup on our end.
+- Once that has been done we'll then complete the setup on our end.
+Done!

 Publish to your own website in Bannerflow